haskell-distributed/distributed-process/tutorials/ch-tutorial3.md

 _B_ and _C_ the ordering will be guaranteed, but not between _A_ and _B_ with regards messages sent to _C_.

-Of course, we may not want to process received messages in the precise order which they arrived.
-When this need arises, the platform supplies a set of primitives of allow the caller to _selectively_ process their mailbox.
+Because the mailbox contains messages of varying types, when we `expect` a message, we eschew the ordering because we're searching for a message whose contents can be decoded to a specific type.
+Of course, we may _want_ to process messages in the precise order which they arrived.
+To achieve this, we must defer the type checking that would normally cause a traversal of the mailbox and extract the _raw_ message ourselves.
+This can be achieved using `recieve` and `matchAny`, as we will demonstrate later.

 ### Selective Receive